-If you’ve seen the Pete the Cat show on Amazon Prime, then you’ll notice that this craft is based more closely on the design of the new, cartoon Pete.
+If you’ve seen the Pete the Cat show on Amazon Prime, you’ll notice that this idea is based more closely on the feline design of the new cartoon version.
+It’s sure to be one of your kid’s new favorite headbands!

-And side note, if you haven’t watched it with your kids, go do that!
-It’s such a cute show that parents will actually enjoy letting their kids watch!
+And a side note: if you haven’t watched it with your kids, do that!
+It’s such a cute show that parents will enjoy letting their children watch!

 Supplies